Back to Reports

 Sarepta Therapeutics is betting big on ELEVIDYS, its newly approved gene therapy for Duchenne muscular dystrophy (DMD), despite the treatment failing to meet its primary endpoint in clinical trials.
 Two Natural Capital's analysis raises concerns about the company's aggressive 2025 revenue projections and long-term sustainability in the face of potential competition from more effective therapies.

-Position: Two Natural Capital did not explicitly state whether they hold a position in SRPT.
+Position Disclosure: Two Natural Capital does not explicitly disclose whether they hold a position in Sarepta Therapeutics (NASDAQ: SRPT).
+Please refer to the original report for any disclosures.

 • ELEVIDYS received FDA approval in June 2023 based on secondary endpoints rather than the primary measure, raising questions about its true efficacy while commanding a $3.2 million per-patient price tag.